OpenBCI/Documentation/docs/04AddOns/01-Headwear/04-Electrode_Cap_Tutorial.md

 ensure a long product life.

 #### Cleaning Method:
-1. Clean the residual gel off the Sintered Ag-AgCl Electrodes in the cap softly immediately after use.
+1. Clean the residual gel off the Sintered Ag-AgCl Electrodes immediately after use.

 2. Soak the cap for about 15 minutes in warm water (up to 50 degrees Celsius), so that the remaining gel can dissolves off